-27.4 Employees who work part time are entitled to a proportion of the full time holiday entitlement, calculated pro rata.
-A holiday calculation for employees who are contracted for less than 52.14 weeks a year is shown at Appendix 12.
+27.4 Employees who work full time or part time on reduced weeks per year are entitled to a proportion of the full time holiday entitlement, calculated pro rata.
+A holiday calculation for employees who are contracted for less than 52.14 weeks a year is shown below.